 In addition to employees, consider other stakeholders, such as external agencies and how they are managed.

-'Businesses and brands are driven by people, so it’s key to identify everyone involved in the management of both brands, and to recognise any overlaps and differences in approach.'
+'Businesses and brands are driven by people, so it’s key to identify everyone involved in the management of both brands, and to recognize any overlaps and differences in approach.'

 Even if both companies have a similar approach to managing their brand, they will have different processes for brand management.